 Dr Crofford’s thesis of the same title was published in monograph form in 2010 by Emeth Press.

 Crofford is a veteran missionary with the Church of the Nazarene, serving as a theological educator and educational administrator.
 Currently he is a Senior Lecturer and the PhD (Religion) Coordinator in the Department of Religion at Africa Nazarene University, Nairobi, Kenya.
 Past positions include Coordinator for Education and Clergy Development on the Africa Region (2012-2016), Director of the Institut Théologique Nazaréen (2009-2013), Director of the Séminaire Théologique Nazaréen d’Haïti (2004-2005), missionary to Côte d’Ivoire and Benin (1994-2003) and pastor in Sedalia, Missouri (1989-1993).
-Crofford is an ordained Nazarene elder and a member of the Wesleyan Theological Society.
+Crofford is an ordained Nazarene elder, secretary of the Africa Society of Evangelical Theology (ASET), and a member of the Wesleyan Theological Society.

 While in the United States, Dr Crofford has served as an adjunct instructor at Mount Vernon Nazarene University (Bible, 2011), Southern Nazarene University (Bible and Missions, 2008-09), and Northwest Nazarene University (Theology and Missions, 2004).
 At Northwest, he delivered the Magnum Missionary Lecture Series, an investigation of religious pluralism, with emphasis upon prevenient grace as a helpful Wesleyan rubric for addressing the issue.

 In 2012, Crofford participated in the Wesley Summer Studies Seminar at Asbury Theological Seminary.
-His research interests currently include the missiological implications of Wesleyan theology and practical applications of Wesleyan/Holiness spirituality in congregational life.
+His research interests currently include early Methodism, missional ecclesiology, and ecotheology.

 Crofford has authored articles for EngageMagazine.com, the online missions magazine of the Church of the Nazarene, and contributed responses to the column, ‘Ask the Missionary’.